google/pik/simd/README.md

 *   The core API should be compact and easy to learn.
 We provide only the few dozen operations which are necessary and sufficient for most of the 150+ SIMD applications we examined.
-As a result, the quick_reference card in `g3doc/` is only 6 pages long.
+As a result, quick_reference.md is only 7 pages long.

 ## Differences versus [P0214R5 proposal](https://goo.gl/zKW4SA)

 1. Adding widely used and portable operations such as `average`, `mul_even`, and `shuffle`.

-1. Adding the concept of half-vectors, which are often used in existing ARM and x86 code.
+1. Adding the concept of vector 'parts', which are often used in existing ARM and x86 code.

 1. Avoiding the need for non-native vectors.
 By contrast, P0214R5's `simd_cast` returns `fixed_size<>` vectors which are more expensive to access because they reside on the stack.
-We can avoid this plus additional overhead on ARM/AVX2 by defining width-expanding operations as functions of a vector subset, e.g. promoting half a vector of `uint8_t` lanes to one full vector of `uint16_t`, or demoting a full vector to a half vector with half-width lanes.
+We can avoid this plus additional overhead on ARM/AVX2 by defining width-expanding operations as functions of a vector part, e.g. promoting half a vector of `uint8_t` lanes to one full vector of `uint16_t`, or demoting full vectors to half vectors with half-width lanes.

 1. Guaranteeing access to the underlying intrinsic vector type.
-P0214R5 only 'encourages' implementations to allow a static_cast.
+P0214R5 only 'encourages' implementations to allow a `static_cast`.
 We provide conversions to ensure all platform-specific features can be used.

 1. Enabling safe runtime dispatch and inlining in the same binary.
 P0214R5 is based on the Vc library, which does not provide assistance for linking